Transmitting qubits through relativistic fields: Introduction

 \section{Introduction}

-Wireless communication, be it through fundamental fields such as the electromagnetic field in the vacuum, or also through the fields of collective degrees of freedom in condensed matter systems, can be a powerful tool as it allows a sender to broadcast information to multiple receivers without the need for much infrastructure.

-This raises the question to what extent wireless communication allows the transmission of not only classical but also quantum information.
-This is particularly interesting in the light of the latest development in satellite-based quantum communication \cite{rideout_fundamental_2012,ren_ground--satellite_2017} { and in the light of the no-cloning principle.}
+Wireless communication, be it through fundamental fields such as the electromagnetic field in the vacuum or through the fields of collective degrees of freedom in condensed matter systems, can be a powerful tool, allowing a sender to transmit information to multiple receivers without the need for much infrastructure.
+This raises the question of whether wireless communication can be used to transmit not only classical, but also quantum information.
+This is particularly interesting in light of the latest development in satellite-based quantum communication \cite{rideout_fundamental_2012,ren_ground-to-satellite_2017}, which may open up new prospects for studying the impact of relativistic effects on quantum communication \cite{bradler_infinite_2009,bradler_private_2009,cliche_relativistic_2010,bradler_quantum_2012, downes_quantum_2013,bruschi_spacetime_2014,landulfo_nonperturbative_2016,jonsson_quantum_2017,gianfelici_quantum_2017}.